RIS-Aided Wireless Communications: Prototyping, Adaptive Beamforming, and Indoor/Outdoor Field Trials: Experimental Results

 Next, we test the beamforming performance of the fabricated RIS.
 The experiment is carried out in a microwave anechoic chamber as shown in \figurename~\ref{fig:mac}.
-The size of the chamber is $ 4 \, \mathrm{m} \times 6 \, \mathrm{m}\times 4 \, \mathrm{m}$, with a RIS-RX antenna distance of 4.8 meters.
 The RIS and transmit antenna are fixed on a rotating platform, with the transmit antenna facing the RIS.

 We adjusted the reflection coefficients according to the 2D-DFT codebook described in Section~\ref{sec:codebook} to form a beam in the azimuth direction of 30 degrees.
 The codewords were 1-bit quantized, as previously described.
 The platform was rotated to measure the radiation pattern.
 The result is shown in \figurename~\ref{fig:30degree_greedy}, where the gains are normalized so the maximum value is 0 dB.
 The measurement shows that a high gain beam is generated in a direction of $ 30^\circ $ as expected.
 The half-power beamwidth is $ 5.2 ^\circ $.
 The largest side lobes is $-8.79$ dB and is located to the left, while the largest sidelobe at the right side is $-11.8$ dB.